HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 ![screenshot of the tool, with labels where each task is answered]({{site.baseurl}}/images/labeledscreenshot.png)

-## Process

-Because this started as essentially a side project, the user study was not as rigorous as I would have wanted, but with some effort and extreme helpfulness from everyone involved, we managed to reach a good understanding of how we can help.
-This study was done through:

-1. Interviews + survey: Before starting to design, we took the time to interview and brainstorm with our future users.
-In a field we knew very little about, it took some time to understand the data, the vocabulary, and the challenges underlying the project.
-We also took advantage of one of our users' _summer retreat thing_ to distribute a short survey to a wider audience.

-2. (and 3. and 4. and 5.)
-Low-res prototyping and a few backs and forths: We went through a few iterations of low-res prototyping and validation before deciding on a develop-able version.
-And then a little more after that.
-The version of the tool you see is in itself going to go through a remodeling for the future of the project.

 _________________

 This project was overall a very fun one to work on.
 Having a description of a dataset and a problem and basically carte blanche on what type of solution should be delivered is always fun.